clux/magic-forest/README.md

 Modern cpp solution is very readable at only a few more lines than the scripting language counterparts.
 A bit of mental overhead on emplace, awkward iterator sempantics with back inserters, but even that is pretty standard modern cpp really.
 There's a more standalone function approach here than rust due to not having traits, and also that passing member functions can look awkward in long `<algorithm>` instructions.

 Rust outperforming C++ was unexpected, but it all seems to come down to how many iterator operations you have to do.
 The original rust solution I saw online was not using `retain` and this saved quite a bit on performance.
-I chose to go through cargo to get default release optimizations in a stable environment and to clarify that this is a very standard and idiomatic solution without specific flags.
 It's also the only language herein that was able to derive all the obvious implementations of equality, comparison and print representation.

 Some rust extra notes:
-- debug builds (i.e. no --release or -O3) are three times slower
+- using cargo build --release with the same file as main had no change in performance despite more flags sent to rustc by cargo
+- missing release optimizations are 3-8 times slower (depending on whether you use cargo debug builds or rustc without any flags)
 - a more cpp style `is_valid` function without pattern matching in rust made no noticeable performance increase, and the pattern matching feels more reabable despite being longer
 - using a `::new` wrapper in `mutate` gave an extremely insignificant performance hit, and looks nicer
 - arg parsing without a library was awkwardly unwrappy - would not recommend `std::env:args` (knocked it down from the cleanest to read language implementation)